Membership is Good Citizenship

 - Officers of the Alabama Education Retirees Association

 AEA has seven board districts.
 Each district has three directors who sit on the AEA Board.
 The district directors serve a staggered three-year term so each year a director for each district is elected.
 AEA holds elections every year for all open positions on the AEA Board.
 Also included in these elections are the NEA state delegate positions for each district.
 These delegates are elected to represent the state at the NEA Representative Assembly.
 The ESP, Postsecondary, and Administrator Division elections are held concurrently with the AEA regular elections.
 If you have any questions about these elections, please contact Tina Collins in the AEA Business Office.

 Each year, the AEA Policies and Procedures Commission submits the elections rules along with the current timeline and open positions to the AEA Board for approval.
 You can find links to all elections information and nomination forms below when available.
 Note: The Association of Classroom Teachers elections are conducted by the Education Policy and Professional Practice Department of AEA.
 Contact Kynesha Brown for more information.

 In what district am I?
 Your AEA district and your UniServ district are not the same number.
 There are only seven AEA districts, while there are 30 UniServ districts.
 You must use your AEA district when running for any board position or for state NEA delegate.
-Check the AEA Board of Directors district map to check in which district you are located.
+Check the AEA Board of Directors district map below to check in which district you are located.